By Sylvie Laffarge, Director of Philanthropies Europe

 Providing girls and young women with access to STEM role models is a powerful step in the right direction to dispel gender stereotypes and get girls excited about the opportunities the technology sector offers.

 It is great to see recent Hollywood movies portraying female STEM characters like in Hidden Figures – that tells the story of the brilliant women at NASA who served as the brains behind one of the greatest operations in history: the launch of astronaut John Glenn into orbit.
 However, I believe that we as everyday people working in this industry have a responsibility to foster enthusiasm for STEM subjects among the next generation of women.

 Ada, Maria, and, Zaha might be some of the most well-known female inventors and creators to emerge from our regions, but they weren’t the first – and they won’t be the last.
-If you are looking for a fun way to teach girls about female heroes and get them engaged with STEM, download the free #MakeWhatsNext Heads Up game and instructions below.
+If you are looking for a fun way to teach girls about female heroes and get them engaged with STEM, download the free #MakeWhatsNext game and instructions.
 Let’s make female role models more visible!